yijinxiang777/Machine-Learning-Glossary/docs/Glossary.md

 ---
 layout: default
-title: Configuration
+title: Glossary of Terms
 nav_order: 2
 ---

-# Machine Learning and Artificial Intelligence: Glossary of Terms]
+# Machine Learning and Artificial Intelligence: Glossary of Terms
 {: .no_toc }

-Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's \_config.yml file.
 {: .fs-6 .fw-300 }

 ## Table of contents